jfree/jfreesvg/README.md

 http://www.jfree.org/jfreesvg/

-This version (3.2) was released on 30 September 2016.
+This version (3.2) was released on 9 October 2016.
 A change history appears at the end of this file.

 Getting Started